Social engineering (security)

-In the context of information security, social engineering is the psychological manipulation of people into performing actions or divulging confidential information.
-A type of confidence trick for the purpose of information gathering, fraud, or system access, it differs from a traditional "con" in that it is often one of many steps in a more complex fraud scheme.
-It has also been defined as "any act that influences a person to take an action that may or may not be in their best interests."
+In the context of information security, social engineering is the use of psychological influence of people into performing actions or divulging confidential information.
+It has also been more broadly defined as "any act that influences a person to take an action that may or may not be in their best interests."
+A type of confidence trick for the purpose of information gathering, fraud, or system access, it differs from a traditional "con" in the sense that it is often one of many steps in a more complex fraud scheme.